kyapwc/littlelives/README.md

 - POST `/appointments/book`
     - Book the appointment based on appointment_id
     - if user already has appointment in progress, then they cannot book another
+- DELETE `/appointments/:id`
+    - delete appointment and increment the available_slots by 1

 **`There should be admin route as well for more security but not enough time to implement it`**